OpenLearningPortal/asp.net-core-from-the-ground-up/chapter1.md

 ### Entity Framework Core

 Entity Framework (EF) Core is a lightweight and extensible version of the popular Entity Framework data access technology.EF Core is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
-EF Core supports many database engines such as Microsfot SQL Server,Postgres,MySQl,SQlLite etc
+EF Core supports many database engines such as Microsfot SQL Server,Postgres,MySQL,SQlLite etc

+### Beautiful Syntax

+`
+using (var db = new BloggingContext()) {
+ var blogs = db.Blogs
+    .Where(b => b.Rating > 3)
+    .OrderBy(b => b.Url) .ToList();
+}

+`